PMET-public/module-data-install/README.md

 # Magento 2 Data Install Module

 The Data Install module facilitates the loading of sample data by a series of generic .csv files, or the .json results from GraphQL queries (see the [Data Installer GraphQL ](https://github.com/PMET-public/module-data-install-graphql)module ).
-This allows for the easy creation/editing of data sets for particular scenerios.
+This allows for the easy creation/editing of data sets for particular scenarios.
 It also helps facilitate packaging of demos or verticals so they can be added to an existing site with demo data, or an empty site.

 **As the Data Install supports B2B, at this time the B2B modules are required in Magento even if B2B features will not be used.**